m4ttsch/omscs-notes-notes/computer-networks/internet-worms.md

 After the scanning bug was fixed, the worm was able to compromise 350k hosts in only 14 hours.
 By most estimates, that was the complete set of hosts running the vulnerable version of IIS on the entire internet.

-The payload of this worm was to mount a denial of service attack on whitehouse.gov, but a bug in the worm’s software caused it to die on the 20th of each month.
-If the victim’s clock was wrong, however, the worm would resurrect itself on the 1st.
+The payload of this worm was to mount a denial of service attack on whitehouse.gov, but a bug in the worm's software caused it to die on the 20th of each month.
+If the victim's clock was wrong, however, the worm would resurrect itself on the 1st.

 Fortunately in this case, the denial of service attack launched at whitehouse.gov was actually launched at a particular IP address instead of the domain name.
 The operators of the website needed only to move the web server to a different IP address to defend against the DoS attack.